-- A significant majority of survey respondents reported including content related to climate change and sustainability into their teaching 'sometimes', 'often', or 'very often'; less than one fifth reported they 'never' or 'almost never' include this content. - Climate change and/or sustainability are most commonly included in geography teaching, followed by science teaching. - Respondents teaching at the secondary level reported more frequent inclusion of climate change and sustainability content. - There is a strong positive correlation between those whose ITE included a focus on climate change and sustainability and those who 'often' or 'very often' incorporated related content in their teaching.
+- A significant majority of survey respondents reported including content related to climate change and sustainability into their teaching 'sometimes', 'often' or 'very often' with less than one fifth reporting they 'never' or 'almost never' do. - Climate change and/or sustainability are most commonly incorporated into geography and science teaching in both primary and secondary levels. - Respondents teaching at the secondary level reported more frequent inclusion of climate change and sustainability content. - There is a strong positive correlation between those whose ITE included a focus on climate change and sustainability and those who 'very often' or 'often' incorporated related content in their teaching.